RoganInglis/MatrixCapsulesWithEMRouting/README.md

 (as the activation and activation gradient magnitudes both depend on how saturated the sigmoid function in the E-step is, which is controlled by the inverse temperature parameter) however these values are also not mentioned in the paper.

+**_Margin schedule_**

+It is mentioned in the paper that the margin of the spread loss is increased from 0.2 to 0.9 during training, however the actual schedule is not mentioned so it is unclear whether this should be a very gentle increase, e.g. over a few epochs, or a quick increase over just the first hundred or so iterations.
+A slow increase appears to increase training time significantly as a low margin results in smaller gradients, but I have not been able to run enough tests yet to determine the effect on final performance.
+A quick increase with a high learning rate does seem to result in dead capsules.
+It would be interesting to visualise the loss surface using something like [this](https://arxiv.org/pdf/1712.09913.pdf).
+The appropriate margin schedule will depend on at least batch size and learning rate.

 **_Padding_**

 The paper seems to imply 'SAME' padding for convolutional layers given that the bottom of section 4 suggests that corner